A corpus on continuous distributed representations of Chinese words and phrases.

 We did not remove these words to ensure the coverage of our vocabulary and the general applicability of our embeddings in diverse scenarios.
 Though not useful in many applications, stop words, digits, and punctuations might be informative for some certain tasks, such as named entity recognition and part-of-speech tagging.
 To better adapt our embeddings to your specific task, you may customize your own vocabulary and ignore the words or phrases absent in your vocabulary.

-If you use our corpus, please cite: Yan Song, Shuming Shi, Jing Li, and Haisong Zhang.
+If you use our corpora, please cite: Yan Song, Shuming Shi, Jing Li, and Haisong Zhang.
 Directional Skip-Gram: Explicitly Distinguishing Left and Right Context for Word Embeddings.
 NAACL 2018 (Short Paper). [pdf] [bib]

 Please feel free to contact us for any questions or comments: nlu@tencent.com